Top of the page

 If your car seat has fabric upholstery, you might find that it's hard to slide around.
 Try covering the seat with something to make it easier to slide on, like a piece of plastic or vinyl.
 Make sure it doesn't get in the way of your seat belt.

 If you still have trouble, ask your physiotherapist or occupational therapist to show you the best way to get in and out of a car.
-He or she can also tell you about tools that can make this easier for you.
+They can also tell you about tools that can make this easier for you.

-- You may have a hard time dealing with a normal seat belt.
+You may have a hard time with a normal seat belt.
 An extension may help you find and reach the end of the belt more easily.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.